-Beasley Allen has filed three lawsuits on behalf of individuals severely addicted to nicotine as a result of using vaping devices the manufacturers marketed as safe.
+Beasley Allen has filed three JUUL lawsuits on behalf of individuals severely addicted to nicotine as a result of using vaping devices the manufacturers marketed as safe.
 The lawsuits allege JUUL, Altria Group, Philip Morris USA, Inc., and other defendants aggressively and fraudulently marketed JUUL vaping devices and products, specifically targeted youth and teens and failed to warn of the products’ highly addictive levels of nicotine.
 The plaintiffs are represented by Beasley Allen lawyers Andy Birchfield, who is head of the firm’s Mass Torts Section, Jere Beasley, Joseph VanZandt and Sydney Everett.

 “JUUL borrowed from ‘big tobacco’s marketing handbook and has profited by creating a new generation of nicotine addicts.